 In Canada, where we are used to a heavily subsidized allopathic medical system, we have come to view our health as the responsibility of the government's health care protocol and insurance coverage, instead of being responsible for it ourselves.
 We have become trained to not want to spend money on our health and that the best or even only solution is for us to go to our GP to get a prescription for medication.
-The only problem with this is that this doesn't resolve the problem; instead, it suppresses the symptoms, often temporarily, so they get immediate, cheap relief.
+The only problem with this is that this doesn't resolve the problem; instead, it suppresses the symptoms, often not even well, so they get immediate, cheap relief.
 Pharmaceuticals, even those "innocent" over the counter medications, bring a host of both short and long term side effects and contraindications that are well documented and researched.

-As pain is the primary topic here, I've included a chart of documented side effects of pain medications.
+As pain is the primary topic, I've included a chart of documented side effects of pain medications.
 The below chart has neglected to include two very relevant long term complications, however, such as addiction and liver damage.

 If health is your only true wealth, what, then, is the actual cost of health?
 According to Statistics Canada, the average Canadian household spends the following amounts of their net (after tax) income with 4% of it being allocated for health and well-being:

 Of course, this doesn't address the rapidly growing trend and interest in natural supplements and health care: An estimated 14 million Canadians — children and adults — take supplements, contributing to sales of about $370 million a year (1).
-Again, the problem here is that standardization and quality control of products can be problematic, and self-diagnosis is even more dangerous, especially when certain supplements are contraindicated with pharmaceuticals.
+Again, the problem here is that standardization and quality control of products can be problematic, and self-diagnosis is even more dangerous, especially when certain supplements are contraindicated with pharmaceuticals or other natural supplements.

 Don't get me wrong, there is great purpose and efficacy in natural supplements, but this is the bottom line: It's still a pill and cannot address the structural, emotional, and somatic issues related to pain and dysfunction.
 It cannot increase mobility.
-It also cannot improve strength, stability or address the compensation patterns present due to previous injury or surgery.
+It also cannot improve strength, stability or address the compensation patterns present due to previous injury, repetitive strain, or surgery.
 The previous stated JAMA review (A) found many of these same issues associated with opioid prescriptions, even though they yield the same minimum benefit in pain management as NSAIDS such as Ibuprofen - which are only a short term solution because they block prostaglandins, a type of fatty acids, which is known to cause renal and gastrointestinal damage.
 NSAIDs can also increase the risk of heart attack or stroke in patients with or without heart disease or risk factors for heart disease (B).
 Given all this, opioids, NSAIDS are still prescribed for "pain management", and people still reach for the "easy" solution of a pill.

 The irony is that most people arrive for osteopathy because they have tried everything else and nothing has worked, only to find that their last hope was the best one that would have saved much pain, frustration and money.

-Why are people so readily prepared to pay hundreds of dollars out of pocket for natural supplements, but not for manual health care such as osteopathy?
+Which begs the question: Why are people so readily prepared to pay hundreds of dollars out of pocket for natural supplements, but not for manual health care such as osteopathy?
 I believe it's because

-This brings me to the main focus of this post: Why manually based therapies such as osteopathy are so relevant to true healing.
-Of course, you ask, how can osteopathy possibly be so beneficial for so many conditions?
-Well, our Western culture tends to segment therapeutic intervention into categories that are associated with helping only certain health issues.
+This brings me to the main focus of this post: Why manually based therapies such as Osteopathy are so relevant to true healing.
+Of course, you ask, how can Osteopathy possibly be so beneficial for so many conditions?
+Primarily, it's because the focus is on treating what you find as a therapist, not simply treating the symptoms.

 How does this then help with overall health?
 It allows for, among other factors,

 Pain management in any form is big business, but it doesn't address the root cause of pain.
-This is why my approach, and the approach of osteopathy itself, is pain resolution.
+This is why my approach, and the approach of Osteopathy itself, is pain resolution not just pain management.
 The relief from pain and dysfunction, as opposed to the ongoing "management" of it, either with pharmaceuticals, natural products, or even body work, is a priceless gift.
-And the results of an osteopathic treatment can truly be like "magic" even though there is proven science behind it.
+And the results of an Osteopathic treatment can truly be like "magic" even though there is proven science behind it.

-It is imperative that, for true healing to occur that we treat the CAUSE of pain NOT the SYMPTOMS.
+In a nutshell: It is imperative that, for true healing to occur that we treat the CAUSE of pain NOT the SYMPTOMS.
 Osteopathy treats the root cause of pain, whereas medication can only manage the symptoms.
 Both are necessary and ideally when effective, both should be short term.

-It's your health, so put your body in good hands!
+It's for your best health, so put your body in good hands!

 **This post is an addendum article to my original post on this subject: Magic Pills vs. Magic Hands.
 If you would like to read more about Osteopathy and how it can be seen as Magic Hands, please give it a read and share.